 RELATED: Top Tourist Attractions in Malibu

 Inside nearby Malibu Creek State Park, you can enjoy mountain biking, horseback riding, and rock climbing.
-Both at Malibu Beach and inside the Malibu Creek State Park, the wetlands showcase hundreds of bird species.
+At Malibu Beach and inside Malibu Creek State Park, the wetlands showcase hundreds of bird species.
 Take one of the guided tours to better appreciate the local flora and fauna.

 Abalone Cove Shoreline Park

-For all the sea-creature lovers and those with children eager to explore, Abalone Cove Shoreline Park offers a day to remember along the South Bay beaches.
+For all the sea-creature lovers and those with children eager to explore, Abalone Cove Shoreline Park in Rancho Palo Verdes offers a day to remember along the South Bay beaches.

-Although it sports amazing views and hiking trails galore, perhaps the most common reason to visit Abalone Cove Shoreline Park is for its tide pools.
-A myriad of small sea life can be found in the countless tide pools and at low tide, they’re just waiting to be discovered.
+Although it sports amazing views, beautiful rock formations, and hiking trails galore, perhaps the most common reason to visit Abalone Cove Shoreline Park is for its tide pools.
+A myriad of small sea life can be found in the countless tide pools along the rocks; at low tide, they’re just waiting to be discovered.

 RELATED: Top-Rated Day Trips from Los Angeles, CA